 Challenge for Credit is normally evaluated through a comprehensive examination which covers the entire content of a course.
 The Challenge examination may or may not be the same as the final examination for the course.
 In some cases there may be alternative or additional evaluative components such as submission of portfolios or of sample work, laboratory tests, or performance of essential course-related skills.

-Challenge examinations will be held before or during the first week of the Fall and Winter Terms, normally in conjunction with correspondence and deferred examinations.
+Challenge examinations will be held before or during the first week of the Fall and Winter Terms, normally in conjunction with self-directed distance learning and deferred examinations.

 All challenge examinations will be held on the campus of Mount Allison University.